-The expected income for 2023 is USD 1.850.000, ba-In 2022, our efforts largely focussed on expanding our activities to achieve tangible impact on the sed on the remaining funding at the end of 2022 and ground, capitalising on the partnerships and recommitted financing for 2023. lations established in the previous year.
-With the membership growth, additional resources were The FCA will continue to fundraise throughout 2023 and adjust the programme and budget to expand provided to the FCA.
-At the same time, efforts were our activities on the ground if and when additional geared to increase the operational efficiency of the FCA by hiring additional staff, as well as continued financing has been secured. internal and external communication efforts.
+In 2022, our efforts largely focussed on expanding our activities to achieve tangible impact on the ground, capitalising on the partnerships and relations established in the previous year.
+With the membership growth, additional resources were provided to the FCA.
+At the same time, efforts were geared to increase the operational efficiency of the FCA by hiring additional staff, as well as continued internal and external communication efforts.